Bill Beck (politician)

 Carson William Beck (March 21, 1962 – June 4, 2023) was an American lawyer and politician.
 He was a member of the Tennessee House of Representatives from 2015 until his death in 2023.
 A member of the Democratic Party, he represented District 51, which is composed of parts of Davidson County and includes Old Hickory, Madison, Inglewood, East Nashville, Downtown, The Gulch, Germantown, and Salemtown.

 Early life and education

-Representative Beck attended Belmont University where he received his bachelor's degree in Business Administration, in 1985.
+Beck attended Belmont University where he received his bachelor's degree in Business Administration, in 1985.
 Representative Beck then attended Nashville School of Law, where he received his Doctor of Jurisprudence, in 1989.
 He worked as a personal injury attorney in Nashville.

 Political career

 During the Democrats primary election in 2014, Representative Beck won with 41.1% over Jennifer Buck Wallace with 34.6% and Stephen Fotopulos with 24.3%.
 In the general election, Representative Beck won with 71.8% over Republican challenger Brian L. Mason who received only 28.2% of the vote.
 Representative Beck defeated Trey Palmedo in the Democratic primary on August 2, 2018.
 Beck defeated independent candidate and father's rights advocate, Randell Stroud (Independent) on November 6, 2018, in the general election.
 Beck received 82% of the general vote whereas Stroud received 18% of the General vote.